devpatelwebdeveloper/BondTest/README.md

 - The cards are dynamically made in JavaScript.
 - Separated the components in Sass to make it easy to understand

+## Total time spent breakdown:

+### (Approximately as full project finished in around 4-5 hours)

+- Sass : 3 to 4 hours
+- html : 30 mins to 45 hr
+- JavaScript: 30 mins to 45 mins

 Live page link [BondTest- Devashish Patel](https://devpatelwebdeveloper.github.io/BondTest/)

 [Final Result of page](images/TaskFinalResult.jpg)